finbourne/lusid-sdk-csharp/sdk/docs/AmortisationRuleSetsApi.md

 [EXPERIMENTAL] DeleteAmortisationRuleset: Delete an amortisation rule set.

-<br>              Deletes the rule set perpetually, including its rules.                <br>              The rule set will remain viewable at previous as at times, but it will no longer be considered applicable.                <br>              This cannot be undone.
+               Deletes the rule set perpetually, including its rules.
+The rule set will remain viewable at previous as at times, but it will no longer be considered applicable.
+This cannot be undone.

 ### Example
 ```csharp